How to Fight Theft and Unauthorized Use

 Theft and unauthorized use remain a significant concern for fleet managers around the country.
 Learn how your organization...

-Since devices that can block GPS come from a number of manufacturers, they vary greatly in shape, size and dimensions, making them hard to spot within a driver’s vehicle.
-Most commonly, GPS blockers work over short range, and are small enough to plug into a power supply like a cigarette lighter or iPhone and block the signal to a GPS tracker installed within the vehicle cockpit.
+Since devices that can block GPS signals come from a number of manufacturers, they vary greatly in shape, size and dimensions, making them hard to spot within a driver’s vehicle.
+Most commonly, GPS blockers are small enough to fit in a hand or glove box and plug into a 12-volt port, USB charger or cigarette lighter.
+They may resemble a cell phone, portable battery pack or Wi-Fi hotspot.
+All this makes them difficult to spot visually, especially when hidden among personal items in the cab.

-For fleet managers, it’s important to be able to monitor driver behavior and vehicle health in order to support fleet safety and streamline costs.
-GPS jammers prevent accurate vehicle tracking, including distance traveled, time on the road, speeding occurrences and harsh driving instances.
-The inability to accurately measure this type of data can result in compliance audits, fines, and situations where vehicles aren’t properly maintained—ultimately impacting revenue and safety.
+The inability to accurately measure this type of data can result in compliance audits, fines, and situations where vehicles aren’t properly maintained — ultimately impacting revenue and fleet safety.

 Tags: Vehicle & asset security, Cybersecurity, Data & Analytics